Sziszkabigi/React_learning/README.md

   Most React apps have many small components, and everything loads into the main App component.
 Components also often get their own file.

   Class Components
+  A class component must include render(), and the return can only return one parent element.

   Let's create another component. for example Table.js,

 import React, {Component} from 'react'